 (4) The potential for a conflict of interest shall also be deemed to be high where any staff member of the verification body has provided verification services for the reporting entity except within the time periods in which the reporting entity is allowed to use the same verification body as specified in section 95130(a).

+(5) The potential for a conflict of interest shall also be deemed to be high where any staff member of the verification body has provided consulting services to a reporting entity to comply with CARB’s Low Carbon Fuel Standard in the previous five years.

 (c) The potential for a conflict of interest shall be deemed to be low where the following conditions are met:

 (1) No potential for a high conflict of interest is found pursuant to section 95133(b); and

 (2) Any services provided by any member of the verification body or verification team to the reporting entity, within the last five years, are valued at less than 20 percent of the fee for the proposed verification services.
-Any verification conducted in accordance with, or equivalent to, section 95133 provided by the verification body or verification team outside the jurisdiction of ARB is excluded from this financial assessment but must be disclosed to ARB in accordance with section 95133(e).
+Any verification conducted in accordance with, or equivalent to, section 95133 provided by the verification body or verification team outside the jurisdiction of CARB is excluded from this financial assessment but must be disclosed to CARB in accordance with section 95133(e).

-(3) Non-ARB verification services are deemed to be low risk if those services are conducted in accordance with, or equivalent to, section 95133, including, but not limited to, third-party certification of environmental management system under ISO 14001 or energy management system under 50001 standards.
+(3) Non-CARB verification services are deemed to be low risk if those services are conducted in accordance with, or equivalent to, section 95133, including, but not limited to, third-party certification of environmental management system under ISO 14001 or energy management system under 50001 standards.

 (d) The potential for a conflict of interest shall be deemed to be medium where the potential for a conflict of interest is not deemed to be either high or low as specified in sections 95133(b) and 95133(c).
 The potential for conflict of interest will also be deemed to be medium where there are any instances of personal or familial relationships between the members of the verification body and management or staff of the reporting entity, and when a conflict of interest self-evaluation is submitted pursuant to section 95133(h).